The University of Washington’s Department of Ophthalmology is

 University of Washington faculty engage in teaching, research

-substantial teaching and scholarly research in academic
+substantial teaching and scholarly research in the area of

 Candidates must have an MD degree (or foreign equivalent)